 As our community continues to be affected by the COVID-19 outbreak, many of our programs have been affected.
 We will be keeping this page up-to-date with how our programs are currently operating, and with resources for those affected by the changes.
 We hope to resume normal operations as soon as is safe.

 In accordance with the Mayor’s decision to close all New York City Schools, all of our education and after-school programs are closed.
-We are continuing to follow the guidance and direction of the Center for Disease Control, the NYS Department of Health, the NYC Department of Health and Mental Hygiene as well as our oversight agencies (Office of Persons with Developmental Disabilities, State Education Department and the Department of Education).
+We are continuing to follow the guidance and direction of the Center for Disease Control, the NYS Department of Health, the NYC Department of Health and Mental Hygiene as well as our oversight agencies (State Education Department and the Department of Education).

 In accordance with Governor Andrew Cuomo’s extension of Matilda’s law, which includes asking residents to stay at home for two additional weeks, Adult Day Habilitation Programs will remain closed until further notice.
 We are continuing to follow the guidance and direction of the Center for Disease Control, the NYS Department of Health, the NYC Department of Health and Mental Hygiene, as well as the Office of Persons with Developmental Disabilities.
 Please don’t hesitate to reach out to your director or our Project Connect information line (877-827-2666) or email us at ProjectConnect@adaptcommunitynetwork.org so we can best support your needs.